 Casa Minerals Inc. Provides Update on the 2023 Congress Gold Mine Exploration and Drilling Program

-Vancouver, March 22, 2023 - Casa Minerals Inc. (TSXV: CASA) (OTC Pink: CASXF) (FSE: 0CM) (the "Company" or "Casa") is pleased to announce its 2023 exploration plan for its Congress Gold Mine Project.
+Vancouver, BC, Mar 22, 2023 - (ACN Newswire) - Casa Minerals Inc. (TSXV: CASA) (OTC Pink: CASXF) (FSE: 0CM) (the "Company" or "Casa") is pleased to announce its 2023 exploration plan for its Congress Gold Mine Project.
 Building on its 2022 program which verified mineral data of the Eastern part of the project, the Company explored additional parts of the historic mine and has developed plans for follow-up and confirmation drilling of the Congress Mine West Zone.

 Figure 1: Historic resource as outlined by previous operators/owners.